 - Password: password for the Snowflake user you want to use when connecting.

-- Connection parameters (optional): specific parameters you want to use, leave empty to use default parameters.
+- Connection parameters (optional): specify additional Java DataBase Connectivity (JDBC) (version 2.1) connection parameters you would like to use when establishing the connection, or leave it empty to use default parameters.

 - When you finished adding all the necessary data, Test your connection.